JCrosby0/sudoku-web-app/README.md

 ## Finish handling click and drag selections in grid

-click and drag is buggy
+!click and drag is buggy

 ## Set up data structure for current state of grid

-# set up vuex

 # undo redo stack

-# current state is object(...) of stack

 ## Set up cell to be completely dumb with slots

-## Set up rules pane with slots

 ## Set up buttons for functionality